SAP-samples/abap-cheat-sheets/27_Exceptions.md

   ```

 - One or more class-based exceptions can be handled in one or more subsequent `CATCH` blocks.
-- The `CATCH` statement must include a class-based exception suitable for the error handling.
+- The `CATCH` statement should include a class-based exception suitable for the error handling.

   ```abap
   TRY.